Fighting Money Laundering with Statistics and Machine Learning: Future Research Directions

 \subsection{Class Imbalance, Evaluation Metrics, and Synthetic Data}

 Due to class imbalance, AML systems tend to label all observations as benevolent.
 This implies that accuracy is a poor evaluation metric.
-Instead, we highlight receiver operating characteristic (ROC) and precision-recall (PR) curves.
-Both are applicable for binary models and consider the relative ranking of predictions.
-ROC curves \cite{FAWCETT2006861} plot true positive versus false positive rates for varying classification thresholds.
+Instead, we highlight the receiver operating characteristic (ROC) curve \cite{FAWCETT2006861}, plotting true positive versus false positive rates for varying classification thresholds.
 The area under a ROC curve, called ROCAUC (or sometimes just AUC), is a measure of separability; equal to 1 for perfect classifiers and 0.5 for naive classifiers.
-PR curves \cite{Saito2015} plot precision versus true positive rates.
-This is particularly relevant when class imbalance is severe and true positive rates are of high importance.
+Another possible evaluation tool is the precision-recall (PR) \cite{Saito2015} curve, plotting precision versus true positive rates for varying classification thresholds.
+This curve is particularly relevant when class imbalance is severe and true positive rates are of high importance.
+Notably, both ROC and PR curves consider the relative ranking of predictions for binary outcome models.
 For multi-class models, Cohen's $\kappa$ \cite{McHugh2012} is appealing.
-This evaluates agreement between two labelings, accounting for agreement by chance.
-Note, finally, that none of the presented metrics consider calibration, i.e., that model outputs may reflect true likelihoods.
+This metric evaluates the agreement between two labelings, accounting for agreement by chance.
+Finally, note that none of the presented metrics introduced above consider calibration, i.e., if model outputs reflect true likelihoods.